 What Is Google Analytics Used For?

-At its core, Google Analytics is used to tailor your online marketing to the needs and interests of your target audience, and in some cases, it can help reveal who your target audience is by showing which people are most interested in what you have to offer.
+At its core, Google Analytics is used to tailor your online marketing to the needs and interests of your target audience, and in some cases, it can help reveal your target audience for PPC & SEO campaigns, by showing which people are most interested in what you have to offer.

 How might you use Google Analytics?
 Here are just some of the possibilities: